blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 your minds for the purpose of lending mental stamina.
 Each creature rolls 1d8.
 They take as much psychic damage.
 Add up the amount they rolled.
 If it is higher than 10, then regardless of what you roll on your psionic die for this particular casting, your psionic die grows to a D10.
+If you did not cast this spell with a psionic die, substitute with 1d4.
 ```

 ```